dportugal-solutionz/nb03ocean-av/README.md

 ## **CONTROL SYSTEM FILES:**

-Most of the UI/UX is controlled internally by the codec and the WebEx navigator.
-For rooms with "Room Controls" (lights & shades), a Crestron control system processor is installed and connected to the codec.
-The control system registers for feedback from the codec and will send the appropriate commands to the lighting system.

 SIMPL Windows Program: Crestron program registers the CP4 with the endpoint for feedback, and maintains "heartbeat" (pimco-roomcontrols-cisco).
-Widgets from the lighting panel are handled and lighting commands are executed by the lighting module (pimco-roomcontrols-lutron).
-Widgets from the displays panel are handled and executed by the dispays module (pimco-roomcontrols-samsung).
+Widgets from the room controls panel are handled and commands are executed by the applicable module (e.g. roomcontrols-cisco).

 ![Simpl Windows Code](/IMAGES/simpl-code.png)